 Mouth: oily and smoky.
 The sherry cask brought some sweetness, but it’s more of a toffee / latte type and less fruity than we’d hoped.
 Bright lemons, plenty of cold ashes and soot, brine and iodine.
 The sherry is restrained but blends in nicely with the Islay character.

 Finish: long, with pepper, smoked kippers, lemons and hessian.

-It’s fat, ashy, coastal… simply really good.
-It just doesn’t deliver the same kind / amount of sherry character as the previous bottlings.
-Not that Caol Ila requires heavy sherry anyway.
+It’s fat, ashy, coastal… simply good.
+It just doesn’t deliver the same kind / amount of sherry character and complexity as the previous bottlings.
+Not that Caol Ila requires heavy sherry of course.
 Around € 80, available in most Belgian and Dutch stores and from The Whisky Exchange for instance.

 Why not put it against the previous release (last year) which hadn’t made it onto the blog so far?

 Caol Ila 8 yo 2011 (55,1%, Asta Morris 2019, sherry cask, ref.
 AM058, 245 btl.)

 Nose: this was definitely sweeter and more rounded, with prunes and raisins, adding a bit of fruitiness on top of the Lapsang tea and tarry notes.
 Chocolate and tobacco.
 This is the style of the first few editions.
 Having them side by side, I have a clear preference.

 Mouth: dark and sweet fruits again.
 Blackberries, plums, mixing nicely with powerful peaty notes, coal ash and saline touches.
 Caramelized nuts.
 Also oranges and sour cherries, as well as a light vegetal and herbal edge.
 A more multifaceted whisky.